WLenhard/cNORM/README.md

 rawTable(0, model = m) # please use an arbitrary value for age when generating the tables

-# In case of unbalanced datasets, deviating from the census, the norm data
+# In case of unbalanced datasets deviating from the census, the norm data
 # can be weighted by the means of raking / post stratification.
 Please generate
 # the weights with the computeWeights() function and pass them as the weights
 # parameter.
 For computing the weights, please specify a data.frame with the